google/tcmalloc/docs/rseq.md

 };

-// Slab header (packed, atomically updated 64-bit). struct Header {
+// Slab header (packed, atomically updated 64-bit).
-  // All values are word offsets from per-CPU region start.
+// All {begin, current, end} values are pointer offsets from per-CPU region
-  // The array is [begin, end).
+// start.
+The slot array is in [begin, end), and the occupied slots are in
+// [begin, current).
+struct Header {
-  uint16_t current;
+  // The end offset of the currently occupied slots. uint16_t current;
   // Copy of end.
 Updated by Shrink/Grow, but is not overwritten by Drain. uint16_t end_copy;
-  // Lock updates only begin and end with a 32-bit write. uint16_t begin;
+  // Lock updates only begin and end with a 32-bit write.

-  uint16_t end;
+  // The begin offset of the slot array for this size class. uint16_t begin;
+  // The end offset of the slot array for this size class. uint16_t end;

   // Lock is used by Drain to stop concurrent mutations of the Header.